CA-Ecommerce/T3A2-A-Ecommerce_App/README.md

 Share his passion for music with the expanding community of music lovers, collectors, and audiophiles who purcahse records and turntables from his shop.

-He has large inventory of hard to find records from both famous and obscure Australian bands, including hihgly sort after records that never made it into international markets.
-Norm is the go to guru for all things Aussie Rock!

 #### Motivations: